 Assign cards Opens the ASSIGNED CARDS window.
 A card can be assigned to an individual manually at this point, the card can be locked and personal conditions for the customer can be stored.
-If the customer was created with a DGV card, the data from the card will be displayed in the window.
+If the customer was created with a SAGA card, the data from the card will be displayed in the window.

 Without customer Create an invoice without assigning it to a customer.

-2. Select the date for which you wish to display the start list.
+Select the date for which you wish to display the tee time.

-3. Select the date for which you wish to create a new start time.
+Select the date for which you wish to create a new tee time.

-4. Click the New Start Time button.
+Click the New Tee Time button.